Why Reiner Fuellmich Was Guilty - Part 2

 This part looks at the specific legal violations committed by Fuellmich, as well as the performance he put on for his supporters toward the end of the trial.

-The agreements made between Fuellmich and Viviane Fischer concerning the payments of €200,000.00 and €500,000.00 made to him in November 2020 and May 2021, respectively, imply that the CIC funds were to be held in trust (p.
+The agreements made between Fuellmich and Viviane Fischer concerning the payments of €200,000 and €500,000 made to him in November 2020 and May 2021, respectively, imply that the CIC funds were to be held in trust and were not for private use (p.
 47).

 Fuellmich violated his duty to manage assets by transferring sums of money to his private account and to his wife's private account in the manner and with the intention described (p.
 51).